 By the way, “I lost my wallet in Japan, but I got a call from the police …. someone took it to the police station….” this topic was hot for some time.
 Maybe many Japanese will take it to the police station when they pick up someone’s stuff.
 However, not all Japanese do that because when my friend left his iPhone, not in, but on the locker in the public bath, someone took it.

-(In Japan, some people don’t hold the door open for people.
+(In Japan, some people don’t hold the door open for others.
 Also people don’t let women get out of the elevator first.
 Those who are closer to the door get off first.
 These might be what exchange students find strange.)

 In Japan, school and companies starts in April.
 Cherry blossoms are the symbol of a new season.